 Columbus, OHIO -- Rich Stepler and Mitchell Cary had nothing beneath them but some wood, fabric and 2,000 feet of thin autumn air.
 They sat yesterday in a plane specifically designed to look and feel old.
 They didn't have a cockpit or a windshield.
 A 15-mph tailwind slapped them from behind.
 It got cold.

 "That's why I'm dressed like the Michelin man.
 It's a little chilly today," Stepler said.
 "Historic airplanes are safe because we use some modern technology, but they're not necessarily comfortable."

 Cary and Stepler set off yesterday morning from Wright-Patterson Air Force Base near Dayton.
 After a short fuel stop at the Madison County airport, they continued to Rickenbacker Airport.
 Their flight retraced one of aviation's great first flights a century earlier.
 On Nov.
-4, 1910, Phil Parmelee flew a Wright brothers Model B airplane on the first cargo flight from Dayton to Columbus carrying 200 pounds of silk.
+4, 1910, Philip Parmelee flew a Wright brothers Model B airplane on the first cargo flight from Dayton to Columbus carrying 200 pounds of silk.

 A replica of the plane flown by Parmelee, Cary and Stepler's didn't carry silk.
 Instead, it held concept models of tiny spy aircraft that the military is developing for future service.
 The odd cargo symbolized the future of aviation.